 The Oak Ridge Boys recorded Dan Tyler's 'Bobbie Sue' (co-written with Adele Tyler and Wood Newton) and included the track on 'Bobbie Sue' (MCA Records, 1982); the track was No.1 on the Billboard country music singles chart for one week in April 1982.

 Dan Tyler then left the law profession and established, with Adele acting as his creative and business partner, Intuit Music Group, a music publishing venture.
+They discovered and produced albums for artists, including Webb Wilder.

-The Nitty Gritty Dirt Band recorded Dan Tyler's 'Modern Day Romance' (co-written with Kix Brooks) and included the track on 'Brothers, Partners And Friends' (Warner Bros.
+The Nitty Gritty Dirt Band recorded Dan Tyler's 'Modern Day Romance' (co-written with Kix Brooks) and included the track on 'Brothers, Partners & Friends' (Warner Bros.
 Records, 1985); the track was No.1 on the Billboard country music singles chart for one week in September 1985.

 Kenny Rogers recorded Dan Tyler's 'Twenty Years Ago' and included the track on 'They Don't Make Them Like They Used To' (RCA Records, 1986); the track reached No.2 on the Billboard country music singles chart in 1986.

-Nitty Gritty Dirt Band recorded Dan Tyler's 'Turn Of The Century' and included the track on 'Will The Circle Be Unbroken, Volume 2' (MCA Records, 1989); the track reached No.27 on the Billboard country music singles chart in 1989.
+Nitty Gritty Dirt Band recorded Dan Tyler's 'Turn of the Century' and included the track on 'Will the Circle be Unbroken, Volume 2' (MCA Records, 1989); the track reached No.27 on the Billboard country music singles chart in 1989.

 Paul Overstreet recorded Dan Tyler's 'Homemaker' (co-written with Paul Overstreet) and included the track on 'Sowin' Love' (RCA Records, 1989).